openshift-labs/learn-katacoda/ansibleop/ansible-k8s-modules/finish.md

-# Summary

-In this workshop, you have worked with the Ansible Kubernetes Operator to leverage existing and new Kubernetes as well as OpenShift resource files.
-We've only touched the surface of what the [Ansible k8s module](https://docs.ansible.com/ansible/latest/modules/k8s_module.html#k8s-info-module) can do!

-# Further resources

 Thank you for taking a closer look at the *Ansible Operator*.
 For more Information, check out the links below:

 ## K8s Ansible Module